Shepherd's Pen AI helps pastors turn their study, their prayers, and their pastoral heart into sermons — in their own words, ready to preach.

 Teach Shepherd's Pen your voice

 Upload past sermons you've written or preached.
-The more you share, the more the tool sounds like you — not a generic pastor.
+The more you share, the more the tool sounds like you — not a generic AI pastor.

 0 sermons